Grief and Anxiety: Why Bereavement Triggers Panic and How to Manage It

 Why grief causes anxiety

-Grief and anxiety are deeply connected because bereavement shatters your sense of safety.
-Before the death, you had a certain understanding of the world: that the people you love would be there tomorrow, that life had a basic predictability, that you were safe.
-A death destroys that illusion.
+Grief and anxiety are deeply connected because bereavement shakes your sense of safety.
+Before your loss, you had a certain understanding of the world: that the people you love would be there tomorrow, that life had a basic predictability, that you were safe.
+Losing someone takes that certainty away.
 If this could happen, what else could happen?
-If they could die, who is next?
+If they could be here one day and gone the next, who else might you lose?

 Your nervous system responds to this threat by activating your fight-or-flight response.
 The same system that would protect you from a physical danger treats the emotional danger of loss as a threat to your survival.
 The result is a body flooded with stress hormones: cortisol and adrenaline.
 These hormones cause the physical symptoms of anxiety: racing heart, shallow breathing, muscle tension, stomach problems, and the feeling that you are on high alert all the time.

-This is not a flaw in your response.
+None of this means you are coping badly.
 It is your body doing exactly what it is designed to do.
-The problem is that the threat (grief) does not go away, so the stress response keeps firing.
+The difficulty is that grief does not simply pass, so the stress response keeps firing.
 Over time, this sustained activation can develop into a clinical anxiety disorder if it is not addressed.

 Types of anxiety after bereavement